usmangt/learning-grafana/chapter-01/installation/readme.md

      1. OSS Stable (stable-branch)
      2. Nightly Builds (dev-branch)

-Use the OSS Stable release as it is more stable and contains all the information in the release notes.
+Use the OSS stable release as it is more stable and contains all the information in the release notes.

 ## 3. Installation via the official repository